AlessandroPinzi/alessandropinzi.github.io/_pages/about.md

 From 27 April to 07 May, I will be visiting Benoit Bonnet-Weill, based in Paris Saclay and Laboratoire Jacques-Luois Lions.

-From 18 to 22 May, I will be visintg Charles Bertucci, based in Paris Dauphine.
+From 18 to 22 May, I will be visiting Charles Bertucci, based in Paris Dauphine.
 </details>